 - 1. A complainant shall discuss his or her complaint with the staff member most closely involved in an attempt to resolve the matter informally. - 2.
 If the matter is not resolved to the satisfaction of the complainant within 5 days, the complainant may submit a written complaint to the affirmative action officer.
 The complaint will include: - a.
-The pupil's name, and in the complaint of a person acting on behalf of the pupil, the name and address of the
+The pupil's name, and in the complaint of a person acting on behalf of the pupil, the name and address of the complainant

-SCHOOL CALENDAR 2020-2021

-- September 1 Teacher Orientation

-- September 2 Teacher In-Service

-- September 8 Schools Open (Early Dismissal)

-- September 9-11 Early Dismissal

-- September 23 Back to School Night F.A.P. (virtual)

-- September 30 Back to School Night W.E.S. (virtual)

-- October 16 Progress Reports for view on Parent

-- October 21-22 Parent/Teacher Conferences (Early

-- November 2-6 NJEA Convention (Schools

-- November 25 Early Dismissal

-- November 26-27-Thanksgiving Holiday (Schools Closed)

-- December 9 First Trimester

-- December 18 Report Cards for view on Parent

-- December 23 Early Dismissal

-- December 24-31 Winter Recess (Schools Closed)

-- January 1 Winter Recess (Schools Closed)

-- January 4 Schools Reconvene

-- January 18 Staff In-Service (Schools Closed)

-PROGRESS REPORTS TO

-In order that home and school may work more effectively for the children and training of your child, a combination schedule of interim reports, report cards and parent/teacher conferences will be scheduled thisyear.

-- FirstTrimester: Progress Reports: October 16, 2020 Conferences: October 21-22,2020 Report Cards: December 18, 2020 - Second Trimester: Progress Reports: January 29, 2021 Conferences: February 3-4, 2021 Report Cards: March 26, 2021 - Third Trimester: Progress Reports: May 7,2021 Report Cards: June 18, 2021

-Additional conferences may be scheduled at any time during the school year by the request of either parent or teacher.
-All student records can be found on our Parent Portal which can be accessed through our website @ www.otsdk6.org. b.
-The specific failure to act that the complainant complains of
+- b.
+The specific failure to act that the complainant complains of - c.

-- c.
 The school employee, if any, responsible for the alleged violation of the affirmative action plan - d.
 The results of discussions conducted in accordance with B1 - e.
-The reasons why those results are not satisfactory.

-3. The affirmative action officer will investigate the matter informally and will respond to the complaint in writing no later than 7 days after receipt of the writ- ten complaint.
-A copy of the complaint and the response will be forwarded to the Superintendent.
-4. The response of the affirmative action officer may be appealed the complainant's reason for rejecting the response.
-A copy of the appeal must be given to the staff member alleged to have violated the affirmative action plan.

-4. The response of the affirmative action officer may be appealed to the Superintendent in writing within 7 days after it has been received by the complainant.
-The appeal will include the original complaint, the response to the complaint,

-5. On his or her timely request (that is, submitted before the expiration of the time within which the Superintendent must render a decision), the complainant will be given an informal hearing before the Superintendent, at a time and place con- venient to the parties, but no later than 7 days after the request for a hearing has been submitted.
-The Superintendent may also require the presence at the hearing of the staff member charged with violation of the affirmative action plan and another person with knowledge of the violation complained of.
-6. The Superintendent will render a written decision in the

-6. The Superintendent will render a written decision in the matter no later than 7 days after the appeal was filed or the hearing was held, whichever occurred later.
+The reasons why those results are not satisfactory. - 3.
+The affirmative action officer will investigate the matter informally and will respond to the complaint in writing no later than 7 days after receipt of the written complaint.
+A copy of the complaint and the response will be forwarded to the Superintendent. - 4.
+The response of the affirmative action officer may be appealed to the Superintendent in writing within 7 days after it has been received by the complainant.
+The appeal will include the original complaint, the response to the complaint, the complainant's reason for rejecting the response.
+A copy of the appeal must be given to the staff member alleged to have violated the affirmative action plan. - 5.
+On his or her timely request (that is, submitted before the expiration of the time within which the Superintendent must render a decision), the complainant will be given an informal hearing before the Superintendent, at a time and place convenient to the parties, but no later than 7 days after the request for a hearing has been submitted.
+The Superintendent may also require the presence at the hearing of the staff member charged with violation of the affirmative action plan and another person with knowledge of the violation complained of. - 6.
+The Superintendent will render a written decision in the matter no later than 7 days after the appeal was filed or the hearing was held, whichever occurred later.
 Copies of the decision will be given to all parties and to the Board.

-SPECIAL EDUCATION ADVISORY
+SPECIAL EDUCATION ADVISORY GROUP